alecthegeek/CCHS_Raspian_for_IoT/Readme.md

     51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+These scripts are designed to support @geekscape's Embedded Network Robots workshop at the Melbourne Connected Community Hacker Space.
+They should be generally useful.

+After following this process you should have

+1. A fully updated Raspian system
+2. The Robot Operating System installed and ready to use
+3. Working Wifi
+4. Working Zero Conf (to access your Pi by hostname instead IP address)
+5. Java development kit installed (optional -- larger SD card recommended)
+6. Installation of lm-sensors and i2c software
+7. Raspian configured for your environment (location, language etc)
+8. A few select development tools installed (Vim, Git and Subversion)

 Based on Raspian and ROS installed as per [http://www.ros.org/wiki/groovy/Installation/Raspbian]
 ## Instructions

 * Write  the Raspian image to an SD card in the normal way.
 4Gb is is big enough (leaves about 1Gb free)
 * Boot the Pi from the new SD image and log in as the pi user
+* If the Raspi Config menu uniltiy runs exit back to the command prompt
 * Make sure your Pi has access to the Internet
 * Log in and run the following commands